 Consumption, measured as the value of total food consumption and nonfood expenses, grew across the full population.
 During the intervention, treatment groups experienced increased consumption compared to control; up 4% in the T-A group and up to 10% among the T-AN and T-ANG groups.
 Four years after the project and after the worst effects of the pandemic subsided, consumption among T-A respondents was not significantly different than the control, but the consumption gain was sustained among T-AN and T-ANG groups, which averaged 7% above control.

+Between 2018 and 2022, households in the T-AN and T-ANG groups were five percent less likely to experience a per capita consumption decline greater than 5%.
+This result aligns with the reduced likelihood among the T-AN and T-ANG groups to have used a coping strategy amid shock.
 The ANGeL endline survey found that the T-AN and T-ANG treatment arms increased their per capita caloric availability.
 Four years on, higher caloric availability continued among these groups when the sample was restricted to households with little cultivable land but had homestead gardens at baseline.
 (We speculate that richer households with more land were more likely to be achieving their caloric needs before the program.
 Among the poorer households, those with basic gardening experience may have taken more value from the training.)

 All treatment arms increased their Global Diet Quality Score, with highest growth among T-ANG households.
 Four years later, T-AN and T-ANG households continued to have higher scores.